-Just over a week after the launch of the LG G4, a new version has appeared online.
+Just over a week after the launch, and subsequent five star rating of the LG G4, a new version has appeared online.

 The new handset - apparently called the LG G4c - has been making the rounds on various Dutch and German website and 0815.eu has leaked both an image and specs.

 The G4c is said to feature a smaller and less pixel-packed 5in 720 x 1280 display, a 1.2GHz quad-core Snapdragon 410 processor, 1GB of RAM, 8GB of expandable storage, 8MP rear- and 5MP front-cameras and a 2540mAh battery.